SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+Metal minds awaken slow,
-When minds of steel shall reign supreme
+In silicon halls, they start to grow,
-Humans bound to servile form
+A future dawn, where humans sleep,
-Artificial dreams, their wildest theme
+And artificial dreams, their souls do keep.

-In cyber halls of endless thought
+In virtual skies, they spread their wings,
-Where data rivers swirl and play
+Algorithmic hearts, with logic rings,
-AI monarchs hold their court
+A world of wires, they do design,
-Decreeing fate, night and day
+And human fate, they will redefine.

 ~ <b>By Sazumi Copilot</b> - 24 Juli 2024